GabeALopez/lark-project/README.txt

 Instructions:
 To see files, type ls
-To start up the game, use ./ followed by beginings.sh
+To start up the game, use ./ followed by beginings.sh.
+This will be done for each script you encounter.